 The widely used HOOS questionnaire measures joint-specific pain and physical function, and contains 42 questions.
 By contrast, the HOOS JR. has six questions.

-Questions in HOOS JR. are taken directly from the parent questionnaire and focus on the three categories: joint pain, stiffness, and function in daily living instead of the five categories in the HOOS Survey: pain, function in daily living, function in sport and recreation, other symptoms, and knee-related quality of life.
+Questions in HOOS JR. are taken directly from the parent questionnaire and focus on the three categories: joint pain, stiffness, and function in daily living instead of the five categories in the HOOS Survey: pain, function in daily living, function in sport, and recreation, other symptoms, and hip-related quality of life.

 In the HOOS JR. questionnaire, patients rate each activity by indicating the amount of pain or disability they experience while carrying them out.
 Raw scores are added up and then converted to an interval score (0-100) using an interval table.
 The final interval score represents a patient’s total joint disability where 0 corresponds to total joint disability and 100 is perfect joint health.

 The main advantage of the HOOS JR patient-reported outcome measure is its significantly shortened length.
 The brevity of the HOOS, JR. survey allows for faster completion and greater patient engagement.
 With a completion time of under 3 minutes, it’s an attractive alternative to the longer HOOS.
 Scoring of HOOS JR is also faster and easier to apply than the full HOOS.

 Additionally, HOOS JR. has also been validated by the Hunger Sensitivity Score (HSS) validation cohort and the FORCE-TJR registry.